-There is a way to make a shortcut or menu button to jump directly to the Find dialog box, as compared to the Navigation pane which is now the default for Ctrl + F.
+There are several ways to make a shortcut or menu button to jump directly to the Microsoft Word Advanced Find dialog box, instead of the Navigation pane the default for Ctrl + F.

-The trick is knowing that the original dialog has the VBA name ‘EditFind’ – not FindDialog as shown in Microsoft’s own documentation <sigh>.
+The trick is knowing that the original dialog has the VBA name ‘EditFind‘ – not FindDialog as shown in Microsoft’s own documentation <sigh>.
 Somewhat counter intuitive since the Find options are at FindOptionsDialog.
-The word ‘Find’ should come first according to Microsoft’s own naming rules.
-There are some names that go back a long way in Word history, before more consistent naming was added.
+The word ‘Find’ should come first according to Microsoft’s current own naming rules.
+Ron S. a regular Office Watch reader points out that ‘Edit

 Once you know what to look for, the rest is straight-forward customization.